 Klipper has several compelling features:

 - High precision stepper movement.
 Klipper utilizes an application processor (such as a low-cost Raspberry Pi) when calculating printer movements.
 The application processor determines when to step each stepper motor, it compresses those events, transmits them to the micro-controller, and then the micro-controller executes each event at the requested time.
 Each stepper event is scheduled with a precision of 25 micro-seconds or better.
 The software does not use kinematic estimations (such as the Bresenham algorithm) - instead it calculates precise step times based on the physics of acceleration and the physics of the machine kinematics.
-More precise stepper movement translates to quieter and more stable printer operation.
+More precise stepper movement provides quieter and more stable printer operation.

 - Best in class performance.
 Klipper is able to achieve high stepping rates on both new and old micro-controllers.
 Even old 8bit micro-controllers can obtain rates over 175K steps per second.
 On more recent micro-controllers, several million steps per second are possible.
 Higher stepper rates enable higher print velocities.
 The stepper event timing remains precise even at high speeds which improves overall stability.